Band gap analysis and carrier localization in cation-disordered ZnGeN$_2$: Disorder and Density of States

-While configurations with both small and large (disordered) fractions of antisites have states with relatively high IPRs, one identifying factor for interpreting band gaps is the continuity of these localized states as a function of energy.
+While configurations with both small and large (disordered) fractions of antisites have states with relatively high IPRs, one identifying factor for interpreting band gaps is the range of these localized states in energy.
 Individual antisite pairs result in defect states that can clearly be associated with either the conduction or valence band edge; however, this clarity is lost as the gap closes and high IPR states spread throughout the gap.
+At higher effective temperatures represented in Figure \ref{fig:dos}b), for instance, states with an IPR above 50 are all occupied even though some appear high in energy, adjacent to less localized, unoccupied states; this indicates a closed energy gap.
+The Fermi levels for metallic configurations in Figure \ref{fig:dos}b) fall between 2.5 eV and 3 eV on the provided energy scale.
 The high IPR values in the gap, close to the valence band edge for dilute defect structures are strongly correlated with the \ch{Zn3Ge1} motif centered on nitrogen whereas the \ch{Zn1Ge3} and \ch{Zn2Ge2} motifs contribute significantly less to the IPR. \ch{Zn4Ge0} and \ch{Zn0Ge4} motifs only appear in very limited cases below 3,000 K. At and above 2,500 K, some conduction band states separate from the continuum in energy.
-The highest contributor to the IPR in these bands is mostly Zn with few instances of highest contribution from Ge.
-The participation of the cations independent of their first and second shell coordination contrasts separated valence bands where nitrogen and its first shell coordination play the largest role.
+The highest contributor to the IPR in these bands is mostly Zn with a few instances of Ge contributing more than Zn and N. The participation of the cations independent of their first and second shell coordination contrasts separated valence bands where nitrogen and its first shell coordination play the largest role.
 The IPR in these separated conduction band states reaches a maximum of 20, significantly less than the maximum of 200 for elevated valence band states.